slackmoehrle/creator-docs/en/getting-started/quick-start.md

 ## Creating a game scene

-In Cocos Creator, the game scene is the core of organizing the game contents when developing games, which is also the carrier for all the game contents presented to players.
+In __Cocos Creator__, the game scene is the core of organizing the game contents when developing games, which is also the carrier for all the game contents presented to players.
 The game scene will normally include the following contents:

 - Scene images and words (Sprite, Label)
 - Characters